Byron/gitoxide/README.md

 * **fast-sha1** (mutually exclusive to `minimal-sha1`)
   * a multi-crate implementation that can use hardware acceleration, thus bearing the potential for up to 2Gb/s throughput on CPUs that support it, like AMD Ryzen.
+* **`--all-features`**
+  * Chooses `minimal-sha1`
+* **`--no-default-features`**
+  * Makes any operation relying on generating Sha1 hashes unavailable.

+### git-features

+A crate to help controlling which capabilities are available from the top-level crate that uses `gitoxide`.
+All feature toggles are additive.

 * **parallel** (optional)
   * Use scoped threads and channels to parallelize common workloads on multiple objects.
 If enabled, it is used everywhere where it makes sense.
   * As caches are likely to be used and instantiated per thread, more memory will be used on top of the costs for threads.
-* **`--all-features`**
-  * Chooses `minimal-sha1`
-* **`--no-default-features`**
-  * Makes any operation relying on generating Sha1 hashes unavailable.

 ## Development Practices